 For employees of private companies, showing your contract or any proof that you are currently working in the Philippines helps establish your strong links to the country.
 It also implies that you are returning to work after your overseas trip.

-When travelers have been visiting a country too frequently, it raises curiosity among immigration officers.
+When travelers visit a country too frequently, it raises curiosity among immigration officers.
 Note that computer systems allow them to trace your previous trips, so be prepared to answer questions related to this.
 You may be working there and often going out for business trips.
-If you have a history of being offloaded, learn why you got denied, and address that concern this time.
-Officers may refuse your exit if you fail to explain your travel purpose adequately.
+If you have a history of being offloaded, learn why you got denied, and address that concern now.
+Officers may refuse your exit if you adequately explain your travel purpose.

-Immigration officers must help ensure that travelers are legitimate and not add up to future victims of scams or a list of undocumented Filipinos.
-They are there to help travelers are appropriately documented and avoid getting barred from entering their destination countries.
+Immigration officers serve as the last line of protection for passengers who may become victims of human trafficking and other illegal activities abroad.
+This is part of the government’s effort to ensure their safety and security, as it has limited control once passengers leave the country.
+Immigration officers, therefore, help ensure that travelers are legitimate and do not add up to future victims of scams or a list of undocumented Filipinos and aid travelers to be appropriately documented and avoid getting barred from entering their destination countries.

-Why travel far if you only to find yourself denied entry upon your arrival because you have insufficient documentation or funds?
-It is their role to help us stay away from trouble.
-Offloading isn’t necessarily meant to deny someone their right to travel randomly; it is safeguarding travelers from staying away from stress.
+For passengers, why travel far if you are only denied entry upon arrival because you have insufficient documentation or funds?
+It is the BI’s role to help us stay away from trouble.
+Offloading isn’t necessarily meant to deny someone their right to travel randomly; it is safeguarding travelers from becoming victims to human traffickers.

-The Bureau of Immigration is tainted with a bad reputation, with allegation of officers asking for money before a traveler is granted safe passage.
+The Bureau of Immigration has been accused of abuse of power.
+It has gained a bad reputation, with allegations of officers asking for money before a traveler is granted safe passage.
 Administrators should exercise their roles to protect travelers from becoming victims of rogue immigration officers.